marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 Offboarding needs to be considered further; there are many questions about what happens to client data if they stop using Marain, and these will likely depend on the licencing agreements we put in place.
 As a result this will be considered at a later date.

 ## Consequences

-The obvious consequence of this ADR is that it requires a standard enrollment API to be supplied by each Marain service.
-It's likely that most of these services would need to provide both control- and data-plane APIs anyway, but this ADR essentially mandates the existence of a control-plane API with a minimum set of endpoints.

 Whilst this ADR addresses how tenants are created and configured as part of enrollment, it does not yet cover how they are updated should a new version of a service be deployed that requires different configuration.
 In this scenario, all tenants that used that service would potentially need to be updated with the new configuration.
 This may be dealt with by versioning, requiring each tenant to be enrolled for a specific version of each service (with a separate Service Tenant existing for each version of a service).
 This would require us to take a side-by-side approach to versioning in Marain, but would likely make it much more straightforward to deploy updates and move tenants onto new versions.
 As such, we are deferring further work on this until we have a better answer to the question of versioning.